- ABOUT US

 If it were up to the world they would outlaw the baby, they’d outlaw Jesus.
 They take Him and the manger scene down in the public square.
 They forbid any mention of Him.
 What they want is to take the day where we celebrate the birth of Jesus and make it no longer a holy day but a holiday and celebrate it as a cultic celebration known as “Winter Solstice.”

-They have taken the name of Jesus or Christ completely out of the holiday and replaced it with the letter “X,” and call it “X-Mas.”
-They take the phrase “Merry Christmas,” and replace it with the salutation, “Happy Holiday.”
+They’ve taken the name of Jesus or Christ completely out of the holiday and replaced it with the letter “X,” and they take the phrase “Merry Christmas,” and replaced it with the salutation, “Happy Holiday.”

 What has happened to Christmas?

-What has happened is that we get so caught up with the physical that we neglect the spiritual side of what Christmas is all about.
+What has happened is that we get so caught up with the physical side of Christmas that we neglect the spiritual side.
 But no matter what society tries to do and turn Christmas into, Christmas always was and will be spiritual.

-Christmas is about man’s relationship to God through the birth of Jesus Christ, who is both Savior and Lord, who came to reconcile us to Father God.
+Christmas is about humanity’s relationship to God through the birth of Jesus Christ, who is both Savior and Lord, who came to reconcile us to God the Father.

-So the question becomes, “How do we prepare for the spiritual side of?”
+So, the question becomes, “How do we prepare for the spiritual side of Christmas?”

-Let me share with you some of the ways that I believe we should get ready for this holiday season based on those who were there and what they did.
+Let me share with you some of the ways that I believe we should get ready for Christmas based on those who were there and what they did.

 And as we can all guess, this is the furthest thing from what the real purpose of Christmas is all about.

-The purpose is to remember that God so loved the world that He gave His only begotten Son, Jesus Christ, so that whoever believes in Him shall not perish but have everlasting life.
+The purpose is to remember that God so loved the world that He gave His only begotten Son, Jesus Christ, so that whoever believes in Him shall not perish but have everlasting life (John 3:16).

-And so Christmas is to remember that Jesus left His heavenly estate and came down to earth as a baby for this very purpose, to be one of us to become that perfect sinless sacrifice for our sin so we can have an eternity in God’s presence.
+Therefore, Christmas is to remember that Jesus left His heavenly estate and came down to earth as a baby for this very purpose, and that is to be one of us so that He could become that perfect sinless sacrifice for our sin so we can have an eternity in God’s presence.

 Jesus was born to be the sacrificial Lamb of God.

-This was initially promised through Abraham as he said to his son, Isaac, whom he was about to sacrificed.
+This was initially promised through Abraham as he was about to offer his son, Isaac.

-And so to focus on the purpose of Christmas is to focus upon Jesus Christ, the second person of the Godhead who came to earth to provide Himself as that sacrificial Lamb in order to die for us so that we can have eternal life.
+Therefore, to focus on the purpose of Christmas is to focus on Jesus Christ, the second person of the Godhead who came to earth to provide Himself as that sacrificial Lamb in order to die for our sins so that we can have eternal life with Him in heaven.